JRanjan-Biswal/get-next-template/readme.md

 ## NEXT JS TEMPLATE GENERATOR

-The eaiest way to generate a template by using `create-next-template`.
+The eaiest way to generate a template by using `get-next-template`.
 This cli tool help you to quickly set up a project with multiple dependency.

 ### important : use git-bash